Mahabharat (2013 TV series): Recurring

-Raj Anadkat as young Vikarna (Third eldest brother among the 100 Kauravas).

 Production

 Background

 In November 2005, a report from Variety stated Bobby Bedi's plan to make three feature films and 100 hours of television programming on Indian epic Mahabharat under Kaleidoscope Entertainment with the television version planned to be delivered by the end of 2007.
 In 2006 it was revealed making for Star Plus which was to be directed by Chandraprakash Dwivedi.
 It was a part of Bedi's 360 degree approach to the epic through TV, film, gaming and theme parks.
 Planned for 100 episodes with new actors, it was planned to premiere in March 2008 but got postpone due to production to August 2008 and later January 2009.

 During this, Ekta Kapoor was simultaneously producing a series on Mahabharat since January 2008 titled Kahaani Hamaarey Mahaabhaarat Ki for a rival channel to premiere in mid 2008 which she earlier planned for Star but could not as the channel roped Bedi.
-This led on to a pressure in the production as they wanted to rush their premiere before Kapoor due to which Dwivedi quit midway after association with them for two years after which three directors were working on it.
+This led to a pressure in the production as they wanted to rush their premiere before Kapoor, due to which Dwivedi quit midway after association with them for two years, after which three directors were working on it.
 But, they were not able to rush up the series before Kapoor's.
 50 episodes were shot at the sets created in Morna between Noida and Delhi for a year after paying ₹6 Crores.
 However, as the channel was not satisfied with those episodes, they were asked to rework the entire series again pushing its premiere to 2009.
 But, Bedi reportedly started selling it in DVDs which created problems between them and the channel, and the production was stalled.
 However, in December 2008, Star took Bedi to Bombay High Court filing an arbitration petition alleging that the production house took ₹6 Crore for the production of the series in advance but has not produced even a single episode while a senior executive from the production house stated, " This legal notice is Star's way of pulling out of the show.
 Maybe it doesn't want to go ahead with the Mahabharat project after all."
 After these, the shooting was expected to restart from February 2009 but in mid 2009 the production was cancelled and the project was given over to Siddharth Kumar Tewary's Swastik Productions to start fresh.